Resource Types

 default: ['role::generic', 'role::backupclient']

 Those are names for the “managed components”, or “roles” that we provide to install on your machine.
-You can find details about each class in the Gentoo (obsolete) documentation.
+You can find details about each class in the specific platform release documentation.

 A few roles are not selectable by you: if your VM runs in a production project, it will always be marked as role::backupclient to ensure safety of your data.